-Learn how to remove Kindful from your donation page URLs by mapping a domain (www.yourdomain.org) or a sub-domain such as fundraising.yourdomain.org to Kindful pages by creating a CNAME in the domain hosted DNS settings.
+Learn how to setup masking for your URLs to remove Kindful from your donation page URLs by mapping a domain (www.yourdomain.org) or a sub-domain such as fundraising.yourdomain.org to Kindful pages by creating a CNAME in the domain hosted DNS settings.

 This article walks through setting up domain masking.
 This tool is excellent when paired with Conversion Tracking with Google's Ad Grants.